kvn-media/atgdatastreamer/Documentation.md

 - [ ] Support multiple serial ports.
 - [ ] Implement secure communication protocols.
 - [ ] Integrate with additional data sources and sinks.

+## Code Flow
+The following is a simplified flow of the application code:

+1. **Main Execution (main.go

+):**
+   - Load configuration.
+   - Initialize the database.
+   - Create repository, serial port, HTTPS delivery, use case, and controller instances.
+   - Initialize and run the application.

+2. **Application Initialization (application/app.go):**
+   - Set up routes and handlers.
+   - Perform database migration.
+   - Start the HTTP server.

+3. **Controller Handling (controllers/data_tank_controller.go):**
+   - Receive HTTP requests.
+   - Invoke corresponding use case methods.

+4. **Use Case Execution (usecase/data_tank_usecase.go):**
+   - Implement business logic.
+   - Interact with the repository for data storage.
+   - Communicate with the serial port and deliver data via HTTPS.

+5. **Repository Interaction (repository/data_tank_repository.go):**
+   - Perform CRUD operations on the SQLite database.

+6. **Serial Port Communication (serial/serial_port_impl.go):**
+   - Connect to the specified serial port.
+   - Read and write data.

+7. **HTTPS Delivery (delivery/https_delivery.go):**
+   - Send data to the configured HTTPS endpoint.

+8. **Database Initialization (database/database.go):**
+   - Initialize and migrate the SQLite database.

+9. **Configuration Loading (configs/config_loader.go):**
+   - Load the application configuration from a JSON file.

+10. **Model Definitions (models/data_tank.go):**
+   - Define data structures used in the application.

+This flow represents the key components and their interactions within the ATGDataStreamer application.